-Ok, so there is no disputing that onions and garlic are fermentable because they make almost anyone, ahem, gassy.
+Okay, so there is no disputing that onions and garlic are fermentable because they make almost anyone, ahem, gassy.

 I have found a hack, at least for me.
 After about a week of starting to use bovine colostrum powder, my gut loves onions and I experience no gas.
 Zero.

 Win-win for me and everyone around me.
 Will it work for you?
-It might, because other reviews of colostrum supplements suggest this is true.
+It might, be because other reviews of colostrum supplements suggest this is true.

 Plus, you may be able to get all the gut-healing compounds that onions and garlic provide in this way.
 Just start with a little bit of onions and garlic to test it out.